TestZeus/TestZeus/README.md

 Presenting (drum roll 🥁) TestZeus -> An open source automation framework built specifically for Salesforce.
 So what ?
 Well, this framework has boiler plate code to get you started with test automation for your Salesforce org.
-Just to name a few :
+And just to name a few features :
 * a.Advance utilities like Autolocators 🧙‍♂️ (https://github.com/TestZeus/TestZeus/blob/main/README.md#autolocator-strategy-)
 * b.API integrations for REST APIs
 * c.Waiting mechanism for Salesforce UI